 There are many reasons for accidents in aviation.
 Accidents don’t usually happen for a single cause – rather, there is generally a chain of errors with some of the causes apparent and some not easily identifiable.
-The Swiss cheese model is a scientific principle used when evaluating risks in various fields including engineering, healthcare, emergency service organizations, cybersecurity and aviation safety.
+The Swiss cheese model is a scientific principle used when evaluating risks in various fields.
+These fields includes engineering, healthcare, emergency service organizations, cybersecurity and aviation safety.

 Introduced by Dante Orlandella and James T. Reason from Manchester University in the early 1990s.
 The Swiss cheese model of accident causation is used to investigate the causes of complex accidents.

 Slices of Swiss Cheese

 The model is named after Swiss cheese because it compares complex human systems to several slices of Swiss cheese piled up together, reducing the severity of every threat to it by its different layers and individual defenses which are layered one after another.

 According to the model, holes and shortcomings in one layer of defense are not the single cause of an accident, since there are other layers supporting it and although each layer may have imperfections, having multiple defenses against a risk can help lower the risk of accidents in the end.

 Many aviation authorities such as International Civil Aviation Organization accept the Swiss cheese model, which proposes that there is not just a single cause of any given accident and threats materialize as a result of cumulative effects and many layers of defenses failing to deal with it.

 When it comes to accidents in aviation, the company, technical staff, air traffic controllers, pilots, the pilot’s personal life and physical health, the decisions made by authorities, rules and regulations in place and the various underlying reasons should be discussed collectively in an organized manner to get to the root of the issue and understand the real causes of the incident.